seanbao/mnemonas/docs/api-reference.en.md

 - When authentication is enabled, admins can view the full activity log.
 Non-admin users receive only entries visible to the current account, and the `user` query parameter cannot bypass that scope.
 - System events are also written to the activity log, including periodic `disk_health` checks.
-- Manual and scheduled Scrub runs write `scrub` activity entries; Scrub failures, object verification problems, and incomplete result persistence send `scrub_run` events through configured Webhook, Telegram, or SMTP alert channels.
+- Manual and scheduled Scrub runs write `scrub` activity entries; Scrub failures, object verification problems, and incomplete result persistence send `scrub_run` events through configured Webhook, Telegram, WeCom, or SMTP alert channels.
 - `share` and `unshare` activity `details` include review metadata such as share type, permission, password requirement, expiry, and access limit; they do not include share passwords, public URLs, or share IDs.
 - When the activity log is not configured, the API returns an empty list.
 - When the activity log is configured but failed to initialize or is currently unavailable, the API returns `503 Service Unavailable`.